illumiphi/port-of-alsea.illumiphi.com/pages/04.calendar/2020-02-20-board-of-commissioners/02.minutes/minutes.md

 Members of the Public and Media:	  No members of the public or media were present.

-# II.
-APPROVAL OF THE CONSENT CALENDAR
+# APPROVAL OF THE CONSENT CALENDAR

 Power moved to approve the consent calendar of the November 21, 2019 Regular Meeting Minutes and the December 13, 2019 Special Meeting Minutes, and the November and December financials.
 Rohleder seconded the motion.
 The motion passed 4-0.

-# III.
-MANAGER’S REPORT
+# MANAGER’S REPORT

 Cuellar informed the commissioners that she had signed the $162,500 grant contract with the Oregon State Marine Board that will help pay for the new boat launch.
 Oregon Department of Fish and Wildlife (ODF&W) R & E grant contract for the additional $162,500 for the boat launch will be arriving in the next two months for signature.